lamar-software/house-styles/README.md

 - [Don't log an object by itself](https://developer.mozilla.org/en-US/docs/Web/API/Console/log#Logging_objects), but a copy of the object.

 ## Databases
-- Table and column names should always be pascal case and singular, i.e. `CarManufacture` could house car manufactures.
+- Table and column names should either be snake case or Pascal case and singular, i.e. `CarManufacture` could house car manufactures.
 - Foreign keys *must* be named consistently in different tables.
 - Always add foreign key constraints when possible.
 - Fields representing the same kind of data on different tables should be named the same.
 Don't use `Zip` on one table and `ZipCode` on another.
 - Don't artifically shorten or abbreviate words.
 It is better for a name to be long and clear than short and confusing.
   - For example, what could `Cus_AddRef` represent?
 Custodial Addressee Reference?
 Customer Additional Refund?
 Custom Address Referral?
 - Use underscores consistently and for a particular purpose.
-Table names should be clear enough with pascal casing; you don't need underscores to separate words.
+Table names that use Pascal case should be clear; you don't need underscores to separate words.
 Save underscores either to indicate an associative table or for prefixing.

 ### Columns Order